brandglue/website/src/content/blog/2020/01/brandglue-employee-spotlight-sharon-bell/index.md

 ---
 title: 'BrandGlue Employee Spotlight: Sharon Bell'
 author: Michelle Heathers
-type: post
-date: 2020-01-15T14:00:00+00:00
+date: 2020-01-15
-url: /blog/news/brandglue-employee-spotlight-sharon-bell
+slug: /blog/news/brandglue-employee-spotlight-sharon-bell
-featured_image: /wp-content/uploads/2019/10/10219_SharonBell-EmployeeSpotlight_BG.jpg
-classic-editor-remember:
-  - block-editor
-post_layout:
-  - default
+cover_image: ./SharonBell-EmployeeSpotlight.jpg
 categories:
   - News
-tags:
-  - BrandGlue
-  - social media marketing
-  - social media strategy
+featured: false
 ---

 Our next employee spotlight features Social Media Manager, [Sharon Bell][1].
 Sharon joined the team in May of last year after taking a few months off for the birth of her daughter.
 She brought with her more than a decade of social media knowledge and experience managing seven-figure social advertising budgets.
 It’s been a delight working with her to implement and execute new campaigns for our clients.

 1.**How did you get started working in social media?**